 Stevia may alter your gut bacteria.

-Your gut microbiome influences many aspects of your health including your weight, inflammation, mental health, your immune system, and your pregnancy!
+Your gut microbiome influences many aspects of your health.
+Including your weight, inflammation, mental health, your immune system, and your pregnancy!
 Research suggests gut health may play a role in the development of infant allergies, preterm birth, gestational diabetes, and risk of developing pre-eclampsia.
 For these reasons, it is important to both include foods that improve your gut health and limit those that may interfere with them.
-Stevia is likely a better choice than mainstream sweeteners like sucralose and aspartame, but we still need more data to conclusively say it has a limited impact on our health.
+Stevia is likely a better choice than mainstream sweeteners like sucralose and aspartame.
+But we still need more data to conclusively say it has a limited impact on our health.

 Beware of sneaky stevia-heavy foods and drinks.

 Soft drinks, candy, and dairy products like ice cream often use stevia as a sugar substitute while mixing it with other artificial sweeteners, often for taste.
-And, now smoothies, bars, and protein powders are using stevia, too.
+And now, smoothies, bars, and protein powders are using stevia, too.
 Eating too much of these processed foods has the potential to spike your blood sugar levels and alter your hunger cues for the day.
-So, even though they have little to no calories, it is best to enjoy them in moderation.
+So even though they have little to no calories, it is best to enjoy them in moderation.
 Swap those for some healthy sweets for pregnancy instead!

 Will you be including stevia in your pregnancy diet?